ESMValGroup/ESMValTool_Tutorial/CONTRIBUTING.md

 ```

 To install the required ruby packages, run the following command in the tutorial's
-main directory to build and serve the website locally.:
+main directory to build and serve the website locally:
 ```bash
 make serve
 ```